What is 5G?

 So they’re going to look a lot more like the router in your house, right.
 That’s maybe on an antenna or a telephone pole.
 So, those connect to an edge cloud.
 And the concept of an edge cloud is basically because, to achieve that sub-millisecond latency, you’re going to have to bring some of the computing closer to the end-user, right.
 And that’s what the edge cloud tries to do.
 It tries to reduce the latency.

-One way to reduce the latency is to have all that computing power that has to do the modulation demodulation, all those baseband processing type stuff closer to the end-user.
+One way to reduce the latency is to have all that computing power to do the modulation demodulation, all those baseband processing type stuff closer to the end-user.
 And that’s what the concept of the edge cloud is.
 And then, of course, you go through the backhaul, the wider transport network that allows it to connect to the central core, which has all those, the switching things that get the data packets and where it needs to go.

 And then, on the far right, you see the management domain of resources and functions.
 So and the assurance fulfillment orchestration.
 Basically, there will be certain kinds of quality assurance that have to be fulfilled based on what you’re trying to do.
 So certain slices will have different needs.